 Floods, landslides leave scores dead across Nepal, India

-At least 24 others are missing in Nepal, either swept by swollen rivers or buried by mudslides since delayed monsoon rains began pounding the region Friday, police said.
-Roads and highways have been blocked in parts of Nepal and communication towers knocked down.
+At least 31 others are missing in Nepal, either swept by swollen rivers or buried by mudslides since delayed monsoon rains began pounding the region Friday, Nepal's National Emergency Operation Center said.

+The center said nine key highways remained blocked by floods and mudslides and attempts are underway to open them up for traffic.
+Among them is the East-West Highway that connects the country's southern districts.

+Other roads were being cleared by thousands of police and soldiers.
+Continuing bad weather has grounded helicopter rescue flights.

-Twenty people have been treated for injuries and more than 1,100 others rescued from flooded areas.
+Twenty-eight people have been treated for injuries and more than 1,100 others rescued from flooded areas.
+More than 10,000 people are estimated to have been displaced.

 Nepal's Department of Hydrology and Meteorology warned of more troubles ahead in a flood warning for the southern region near the main rivers, urging people to keep watch on rising water levels and move to higher grounds when needed.